-Restitution may be used as an alternative approach where principals believe it will change behaviour.

-3. Student Services Involvement
+- Act(s) of Restitution An act(s) of restitution may be used as an alternative approach where principals believe it will change behaviour. - 3.
+Student Services Involvement

 Conferences are held with the guidance counselor or resource teacher with the goal of developing a plan for changing attitudes and improving student behavior.
 Parent(s) may be contacted.